ccdale/docs/ppk.md

-When using other forms of encryption (or even in-clear messaging) a signature of the message can be generated [(see hashing functions in wikipedia)](https://en.wikipedia.org/wiki/Hash_function) that is encrypted with the private key.
-A receiver of the message can then attempt to decrypt the signature with the public key, and by recomputing the hash of the message can be sure that the message hasn't been tampered with and that it came from the person it said it came from as only that person has the private key of the key pair.
+When using other forms of encryption (or even in-clear messaging) a signature of the message can be generated [(see hashing functions in wikipedia)](https://en.wikipedia.org/wiki/Hash_function) that is composed of the message text and encrypted with the *private* key of the sender.

+The receiver receives the message (unencrypted) and a signature blob, normally 'base64` encoded for safe transmission over email.
+She decodes the base64 encoding and verifies the signature with the original message using the senders *public* key.
+Should the signature pass verification then the receiver knows that the original message did come from the sender, the only holder of the private key, and that it has not been tampered with.

 ![Bob signs his message](images/signing.png)